Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 He still flexed outrageously for the kids, though.
 Ian wasn’t sure which of them attracted more attention, Bruuk with his flagrant physicality, or the glowing glass eye.
 They probably made for about the most interesting street theatre *ever* on the station.

 It couldn’t last forever though.
-The airlock cycled, they wandered through the docking umbilical and into the ship, and…
+The airlock cycled, they wandered through the docking umbilical and into the ship, and...

 Still in silence, they checked each other with one of Whitecrest’s little bits of hardware.
 No sense getting sloppy and saying something incriminating before checking *thoroughly* for bugs.
 Only once they were both perfectly happy that neither of them was carrying some kind of listening device did they allow themselves to relax.